-The Reserve collection supports instruction requirements for specific courses.
+The Reserve textbook collection supports instruction requirements for specific courses.
 The collection consists mainly of current textbooks assigned in classes.
-Requests to place materials on reserve can only be made by teaching faculty.
+Requests to place materials on reserve can only be made by teaching faculty (https://tinyurl.com/y7rw82h3).
 Materials on reserve may only be borrowed for two hours.
-If materials are not located on Reserves, please contact the instructor.
-Reserve books may be removed from the library during the 2-hour loan period.
+If materials are not located on reserve, please contact the instructor.
+Scientific calculators are also available for loan.
+Reserve books and calculators may be removed from the library during the 2-hour loan period.
+The reserve area also provides access to copier/printer machines, two (2) book scanning stations and a copy card dispenser.